anabcavaleiro/Assignment_2_PAB/README.md

 .
 ├──LICENSE - Program license.
 ├──README.md - Documentation of the Repository and Program.
-└──Raquel_Procópio_2024152293-Ana_Cavaleiro_2025179696-bacterial_growth_simulation/ - Directory with the files of the Program.
+└──Raquel_Procópio_2024152293-Ana_Cavaleiro_2025179696-bacterial_growth_simulation.zip - Zip file with a directory with the files of the program.
     ├──bgc.py - Main file responsible for the execution of the Program.
 Contains "Class Simulation", functions and argument parser.
     ├──bacteria_module.py - Module containing "Class Bacterium" representing each bacteria.
     └──grid_module.py - Module containing "Class Grid" representing the simulation space.